2020 Illinois elections: Impact of COVID-19

 Illinois held its primary elections as scheduled despite concerns over the COVID-19 pandemic in the United States.
 State election officials believed that this depressed voter turnout.

-On June 16, 2020, Governor J. B. Pritzker signed a bill aimed at making it safer to vote in the November election.
+On June 16, 2020, Governor JB Pritzker signed a bill aimed at making it safer to vote in the November election.
 To encourage voting by mail, citizens who voted in the primary election, the 2019 local elections, or the 2018 general election were to be sent applications for mail-in ballots by August 1, 2020.
-The bill also made November 3 a state holiday for schools and government offices to reduce the number of people present at voting sites.
+The bill also made November 3 a state holiday for schools and government offices, to reduce the number of people present at voting sites.

 Turnout

 Primary election

-For the primary election, turnout was 28.36%, with 2,279,439 votes cast.
+In the primary election, turnout was 28.36%, with 2,279,439 votes cast.
 Democratic ballots accounted for 74.80% of ballots, while Republican ballots accounted for 24.72%.
 Data shows that mail-in ballots likely accounted for roughly 10% of votes cast.
 Over 636,000 of votes cast were done so as early votes.

 Primary election voting occurred amid concerns over the COVID-19 pandemic in the United States, and election officials in Illinois acknowledged that they believed the turnout was unusually low.
 The turnout rate was an 18.20 percentage point decrease from the turnout in 2016 primaries.
 However, the turnout was not extraordinarily low, as four out of the past ten Illinois primaries in presidential election years had seen turnout under 30%, with 2000 having seen an even lower primary election turnout than 2020.